 In addition to the disproportionate mental health and wellbeing impacts of the pandemic, women have also experienced the impacts of high-profile cases and discussion of violence against women over the past year.
-This is explored further in the background section (page 21).
+This is explored further in the background section, 'Women's Safety at University' (page 22).